itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_mom.md

 1. What are your initial thoughts on the overall layout of Murphy (For example, the expandable boxes)?
 2. Is the content presented in a clear and easy-to-understand manner?
-3. Are there any particular elements of the layout that you find confusing or difficult to navigate?
-4. Do you feel like the layout is aesthetically pleasing and visually appealing?
+3. Do you feel like the layout is aesthetically pleasing and visually appealing?
-5. Is there anything you would change about the layout if you could?
+4. Is there anything you would change about the layout if you could?

 #### Navigation